YIZHUANG/react-multi-carousel/README.md

 # react-multi-carousel

-Lightweight React carousel component supports multiple items and SSR(Server-side rendering) with typescript.
+Lightweight customizable React carousel component supports multiple items and SSR(Server-side rendering) with typescript.

 The technical details of this carousel can be found at [www.w3js.com -> react-multi-carousel](https://w3js.com/index.php/2019/03/06/react-carousel-with-server-side-rendering-support-part-1z/).